Communication Directory & FAQs

 Each year Washington State Agricultural Education programs must submit an FFA Program of Activities (POA) to help meet the CTSO leadership component by November 1st.
 FFA chapters often host chapter officer retreats over the summer and utilize some of your time to plan out the activities that you would like to include in your chapter’s POA.

-POA’s should be submitted by November 1st to the Agricultural Education Program Supervisor.
+POA’s should be submitted by November 1 to the Agricultural Education Program Supervisor.

-The following resources will aid in the development of a high quality POA:
+The following resources will aid in the development of a high-quality POA:

 In addition to completing their POA, chapters are encouraged to consider applying for the National Chapter Award Program.
 This program is designed to recognize local chapters that successfully implement the mission and strategies of the organization.
-These chapters improve chapter operations using the National Quality FFA Chapter Standards and POA that emphasizes growing leaders, building communities, and strengthening agriculture.
+These chapters improve chapter operations using the National Quality FFA Chapter Standards and POA that emphasize growing leaders, building communities, and strengthening agriculture.

 FFA Membership and Roster Management